mordak/playbook-dev-tools/README.md

 where TASK is one of [fetch | patch | build | install | bundle | deploy].

-If you don't get a shell with your .profile processed, launch a login shell:
+On the playbook, if you don't get a shell with your .profile processed, launch a login shell:

     sh -l